Bow Design takes aim at big-brand clients with new Roland DG TrueVIS VG-640

 Matthew Anderson bought a small sign company, based in Swansea, UK in September 2017.
 He decided to add to some additional printer power to the business – rebranded as Bow Design – almost straightaway.

-Matthew saw printers from a number of manufacturers in action but decided to stay with Roland, narrowing down the choice to a TrueVIS VG-640 wide-format inkjet printer/cutter after seeing it at a Creative Centre Experience Day at Roland DG UK's headquarters in Clevedon.
+Matthew saw printers from a number of manufacturers in action but decided to stay with Roland DG, narrowing down the choice to a TrueVIS VG-640 wide-format inkjet printer/cutter after seeing it at a Creative Center Experience Day at Roland DG UK's headquarters in Clevedon.

-"As an existing Roland user I know that Roland's service is second to none," he comments.
+"As an existing Roland DG user I know that Roland DG's service is second to none," he comments.
 "The TrueVIS VG-640's speed and quality are great and the RIP is almost identical to the VersaCAMM's so I knew it would be easy to use.
-You know what you're getting with Roland, and that's a quality machine."
+You know what you're getting with Roland DG, and that's a quality machine."

 As a direct result of the TrueVIS installation in February, Bow Design is now producing work for seven supermarket branches, including window graphics, point of sale, internal hanging signs, filling station graphics and more – with new Easter displays about to be installed.

 The TrueVIS – supplied by Roland DG reseller printMAX – also prints and cuts stickers at an incredible rate, as Matthew Anderson discovered.